Zbigniew Pełczyński: Academic career

 In the United States, Pełczyński became well known for having been the politics tutor at Oxford University for the Rhodes Scholar and future President Bill Clinton.
-Other famous students include prime minister of Hungary Viktor Orbán, former Polish Minister of Foreign Affairs Radek Sikorski and journalist and biographer Walter Isaacson.
+Other famous students include prime minister of Hungary Viktor Orbán, Polish Minister of Foreign Affairs Radek Sikorski and journalist and biographer Walter Isaacson.

 Pełczyński was an honorary member of the Polish academic society Collegium Invisibile, a prestigious institution that offers tuition for outstanding Polish students.

 Public and political activity

 In 1990s Pełczyński was advising the Constitutional Committee of the Polish Sejm (lower chamber of the parliament), which was working on the new Constitution of the Republic of Poland.
 He was an advisor to the Chief of the Chancellery of the Prime Minister of Poland on government institutional reforms and was a member of Prime Minister's Council on the education of civil servants.
 He was consulting the European Economic Union and the OECD on government reforms and public administration in Poland.

 He was the founder and a chairman of the Stefan Batory Trust in Oxford, and a member of the Polonia Aid Foundation Trust in London.

 In 1994 Pełczyński founded the School for Young Social and Political Leaders in Warsaw.
 The organization, which subsequently changed its name to the School for Leaders Society, states as one of its goals "creating social capital based on leadership".